LYxiaotai/MDIC3/README.md

 (2) Users can also choose to import the GRN results calculated by other methods.

-* Users can use the function "lucky.MDIC3_score(AA, GRN, labels, label_index)" to infer the cell-cell communications:
+* 2.2.2 Users can use the function "lucky.MDIC3_score(AA, GRN, labels, label_index)" to infer the cell-cell communications:

 AA：the matrix of single-cell gene expression data.
 GRN:
 labels：
 Label_index：

-* The output of this function including the result of communication among single cells and the result of communication among different cell types.
-User can save the inferred results using the function "lucky.MDIC3_scoresave(ccc_adjacency, type_adjacency, labels)"
+The output of this function including the result of communication among single cells and the result of communication among different cell types.

+* 2.2.3 User can save the inferred results using the function "lucky.MDIC3_scoresave(ccc_adjacency, type_adjacency, labels)" (optional)

 #### There is a simple example below: